lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 - Who is going to upload what,
 - Different rich styles like Tables, Tabs, Source code viewer, etc.

 In terms of source code files, compilers are pretty mature and stable.
-If there is a syntax error (not functional errors) the compiler will catch them immediately.
+If there are syntax errors (not functional errors) the compiler will catch them immediately.

 In contrast, converting Markdown (using a static code generator parser) to HTML is error-prone.
-More than that, there is no defined syntax for formats like Markdown, merely various flavours of it (yes, you too GitHub).
+There is no defined syntax for formats like Markdown, merely various flavours of it (yes, you too GitHub!).

 **Challenges I encountered when using this approach:**